AppBaza/appbaza/docs/nest/index.md

 - Web-based dashboard to manage your app and data.

-## NEST Web
+## NEST Dashboard

 Is a web application template that uses NEST as a backend.

 It is a complete web application that you can use as a **starting point for your own web app.**

-**NEST Web** already comes with a lot of features that you would expect from a web application, such as:
+**NEST Dashboard** already comes with a lot of features that you would expect from a web application, such as:

 - User authentication.